A Brief Overview of Corpus Legis

 One way of decreasing these problems is to have a store of regulations from which different platforms can draw, a utility similar to a power company or a water company, where regulations are published just once and provided for everyone to use, ideally with input by the regulatory agencies themselves.

 Corpus Legis is a comprehensive library of governmental regulations encoded in computable form.
-While various projects in the past have experimented with encoding laws in computable form in specific areas and specific jurisdictions, Corpus Legis is the first attempt to assemble a comprehensive collection of rules across multiple branches of government and multiple jurisdictions - federal, state, and local.
+While various projects in the past have experimented with encoding laws in computable form in specific areas and specific jurisdictions, Corpus Legis is an attempt to assemble a comprehensive collection of rules across multiple branches of government and multiple jurisdictions - federal, state, and local.
+In this regard, it is similar in scope to various previous projects, e.g. the Hammurabi Project.

-Note that the system in principle can also be used as a repository for non-governmental regulations - business rules and contracts, especially with gorillas like insurance companies.
+Note that Corpus Legis can in principle also be used as a repository for non-governmental regulations - business rules and contracts, especially with gorillas like insurance companies.
 We have also talked about including the rules of games.
 This may seem frivolous but actually a good way for people to learn how to read and write rules.
 A repository of this sort (Gamemaster) has been around for the last ten years or so and has show the adequacy of the language.

 In Corpus Legis, regulations are grouped together into rulesets, each of which is authored by a single individual or closely interacting group of individuals.